-- Note: Warning to Accredited Certifiers You should always insist on sighting the original Council stamped approved plans.
-You should not rely solely upon the plan reference numbers in this condition.
-Should the Applicant not be able to provide you with the original copy Council will provide you with access to its files so you may review our original copy of the approved plan. - Note: These plans and supporting documentation may be subject to conditions imposed under section 4.17(1)(g) of the Act modifying or amending the development (refer to conditions which must be satisfied prior to the issue of any Construction Certificate.)
+- Warning to Principal Certifier You must always insist on sighting the original Council stamped approved plans.
+You must not rely solely upon the plan reference numbers in this condition.
+Should the Applicant not be able to provide you with the original copy Council will provide you with access to its files so you may review our original copy of the approved plans. - These plans and supporting documentation may be subject to conditions imposed under section 4.17(1)(g) of the Act modifying or amending the development.